S0litaire/S0litaire/README.md

 ### Hi there 👋

-🌱 I’m currently trying to learn LaTeX, Hugo, Python, Bash and how all this ".git" stuff works...
+🤔 I’m currently trying to learn LaTeX, Hugo, Python, Bash and how all this "git" stuff works...

-Just experimenting with AlpineOS on my Rasberry Pi.
+🤔 Just experimenting with AlpineOS on my Rasberry Pi.

 <!--
 **S0litaire/S0litaire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.